-Mexico - Caribbean Coast
+Mexico - Pacific Coast

 When you clock Los Cabos’ beaches, it’s easy to see why the Premier League of celebs is drawn here.
 Floury scoops of sand are closer to white than yellow, and they’re backed by a mix of swanky hotels, rocky outcrops and sea-view golf courses.

 Playa Hotelera – AKA Hotel Beach – is up there with the longest ribbons of sand in Los Cabos.
 It stretches its legs out for more than a mile along the shores of San Jose del Cabo, with its namesake string of hotels keeping it company from start to finish.
 It’s great for scenic strolls, and the sunsets are really something.

 Horseshoe-shaped Santa Maria Beach is a much snoozier customer – it’s squirrelled away from Cabo San Lucas, and has a pair of headlands bookending a scenic shoreline.
 The marshmallow-soft sands are spot-on for sunbathing, too.

 The Mercado Organico, in San Jose del Cabo, is one of the best places to get a taste of local culture.
 It’s more market than mega mall, with stalls peddling organic produce, crafts, artisan snacks and clothes.
 Live bands and dance troupes often put on a bit of entertainment in the gardens, too, so it feels more like a fair than a straight-up shopping trip.

 Head to the Plaza Bonita Mall for Mexico’s take on high street shopping.
 Fashion labels, jewellery stores and souvenir shops are scattered around a pretty square.
 Bars, restaurants and big-name coffee shops gather around, too, and Cabo San Lucas’ pretty marina’s just around the corner.